Skip to main content

 GLP-1 medications can lead to muscle loss along with fat loss if patients do not eat enough protein or train.
 With high-protein meals (around 0.7 to 1.0 grams of protein per pound of goal weight) and consistent strength training, the loss can be tilted heavily toward fat.
 DEXA monitoring lets us confirm what is actually happening.

 Appendicular lean mass (ALM) is the muscle on your arms and legs measured by DEXA.
 It is important because it is the muscle that protects you from falls, supports daily function, and acts as a glucose sink for blood sugar.
-Tracking ALM over time, especially adjusted for height, gives an early warning if you are quietly losing muscle.
+Tracking ALM over time, particularly adjusted for height, gives an early warning if you are slowly losing muscle.

 It is never too late to start training for longevity.
 Patients in their 60s, 70s, and 80s have shown meaningful gains in VO2 max, strength, and bone density from carefully designed programs.
 The plan looks different from one for a 30-year-old, but the rewards in independence, mood, and resilience are real at any age.